Skip to content

 Identity Security

-• Astrix - State of Non Human Identity (2024) - Highlights growing concerns over non-human identities as attack vectors, limited automation and visibility into API and third-party connections, and an increasing investment in NHI security.
+• Astrix - State of Non Human Identity (2024) - Highlights growing concerns over non-human identities as attack vectors, limited automation and visibility into API and third-party connections.
+Key findings reveal low confidence in preventing NHI-based attacks, coupled with significant challenges in managing basic security controls like permissions and API keys, highlighting a critical need for improved NHI security practices.

 • CyberArk - State of Machine Identity Security Report (2025) - Focuses on the critical and often-overlooked area of machine identity security.
 Key findings reveal that a significant percentage of organizations are concerned about risks stemming from compromised machine identities (37%) and expired certificates (36%), highlighting a lack of visibility and control over secrets management.